Brandon Carr: 2019 season

 Through the 2019 season, Carr was second among all NFL players in consecutive games started (192), behind only Chargers quarterback Philip Rivers (218 games) and ahead of Kansas City Chiefs offensive tackle Mitchell Schwartz (122).
 He appeared in 16 with 16 starts at both right cornerback and free safety, while making 49 tackles, 2 sacks and 6 passes defensed.

 On March 18, 2020, the Ravens declined the option on Carr's contract, making him an unrestricted free agent.

 Dallas Cowboys (second stint)

 On September 6, 2020, Carr was signed to the Dallas Cowboys practice squad.
-He was elevated to the active roster on September 12 for the team's week 1 game against the Los Angeles Rams, and he reverted to the practice squad on September 14.
-He was promoted to the active roster on September 15, 2020.
-He appeared in 3 games as a reserve player and had one tackle.
-He was released on October 6, 2020.
+He was elevated to the active roster six days later for the season opener against the Los Angeles Rams, and was reverted to the practice squad on September 14.
+Carr was promoted to the active roster the next day.
+He appeared in three games as a reserve player and had one tackle.
+Carr was released on October 6.